-So don’t go too wild with your colours and accessories, not even when you go out (unless it’s something like a big themed dance party where you’ve bought tickets for).
-It is quite normal to go to a local bar on the weekend wearing your jeans (even as a girl) with a simple top.
-Heels not too high, as most Dutch girls are huge, so we don’t bother that much about them.
+I often get the question: What do people wear in Amsterdam when they go out?
+Well, It is quite normal to go to a local bar on the weekend wearing your jeans (even as a girl) with a simple top.
+Heels not too high, or no heels at all, because most Dutch girls are huge, so we don’t bother that much about them.

-Practical clothing in the Netherlands
+Practical Clothing in the Netherlands

 The Dutch are a very practical bunch of people.
 Most people, when asking them what to wear in Holland will tell you: a raincoat should stop you from getting wet, a bag should carry all your crap, a sweater should keep you warm.
 Simple as that, right?